steevenakintilo/TwitterResultBot/README.md

 Link to download google chrome: https://www.google.com/intl/fr_fr/chrome/ Link to download the chromedriver: https://chromedriver.chromium.org/downloads

-Then Unzip the chromedriver on the same path of this code
+Then Unzip the chromedriver on the same path as this code

 Download all the modules required for the bot to work using this command: